 A touchdown is a way of scoring in football that happens when a player brings the ball into their opponent’s end zone.
 Touchdowns can be scored through running, passing, or recovering a live ball in the end zone.
 A touchdown is the highest scoring method in football, worth six points.

 Breaking the Plane

-For a touchdown to count, the offense must have possession and the football must cross the plane of the goal line.
-Unlike other sports, in football the player does not need to cross the goal line for a touchdown to count.
-As long as there is possession and the ball crosses the plane of the goal line, it is ruled a touchdown.
+For a touchdown to count, the offense must have possession, be in bounds, and the football must cross the plane of the goal line.
+Unlike in other sports, the player does not need to cross the goal line for a touchdown to count.
+As long as there is possession and the ball crosses the the goal line, it is ruled a touchdown.
 Officials are standing on the goal line to make sure the ball carrier breaks the imaginary 3D plane of the goal line when scoring a touchdown.